Unsupervised Denoising for Signal-Dependent and Row-Correlated Imaging Noise: Experiments

 Our method requires a choice of orientation and size for the AR decoder's receptive field.
 Orientation was determined by examining the spatial autocorrelation of noise samples, with these plots reported in \cref{fig:visResults}, and following the ablation study in \cref{sec:rfablation}, we always used a receptive field length of 40 pixels.

-As for our model's encoder, latent variables are produced by a fully convolutional hierarchical VAE~\cite{sonderby2016ladder}, with 14 levels to its hierarchy.
-In addition to the full sized version, we evaluate a smaller version that requires approximately 6GB (as opposed to 20GB) of GPU memory to train.
+As for our model's encoder, latent variables are produced by a hierarchical VAE~\cite{sonderby2016ladder} with 14 levels to its hierarchy.
+In addition to the full-sized version, we evaluate a smaller version that requires approximately 6GB (as opposed to 20GB) of GPU memory to train.
 This was achieved by reducing the number of latent variables from 14 to 6 and reducing the number of latent dimensions from 64 to 32.
 We refer to these models as Ours~\textit{small} and Ours~\textit{large}, for the lower memory and higher memory versions respectively.
-Please see the supplementary materials for full architecture and training details.
+See the supplementary materials for full architecture and training details.